Danville, Indiana: Museums and other points of interest

 The Hendricks County Historical Museum is located in the former Sheriff's Residence and Jail at 170 South Washington in Danville.
 The building was erected in 1866 and served as the county jail until 1974.
 The two-story brick structure, listed on the National Register of Historic Places, is the only surviving example of the Second Empire style of architecture in the county.
 This style was popular after the American Civil War and has as defining elements a central tower and mansard roof.
 The Museum's collection includes items relating to domestic life, agriculture, military history, education and other aspects of Hendricks county's heritage.
 It also includes items relating to the history of Indiana Central Normal College (later Canterbury College), which was located in Danville from 1878 until 1951.

+Sports

+Danville has been home to the Indiana Lyons of the American Basketball Association (ABA) since 2017.
+The team plays its home games at Bosstick Gymnasium within the Danville Athletic Club.

 Education

-Danville Community School Corporation, the school district which serves Danville, operates Danville Community High School, a secondary school (grades 9 through 12) located just off of U.S. Route 36.
+Danville Community School Corporation, the school district which includes the vast majority of Danville, operates Danville Community High School, a secondary school (grades 9 through 12) located just off of U.S. Route 36.
 The mascot of Danville Community Schools is a Warrior in American Indian clothing.
 The school colors are crimson and gray.
 Other facilities operated by the school corporation are: